Jadens-arc/jadens-arc.github.io/content/posts/print-your-photos.md

 **The cloud is just someone else's computer**.
 Whenever you upload anything anywhere it doesn't just go into the ether, it goes into another computer somewhere else into the world.
 While it might be a big computer, maintained by highly skilled people, it is nonetheless just a computer.
 The same, in principle, as the one in your pocket.
 Just as your phone slows down over time and slowly degrades, so too will happen to servers across the world.

 **There is no perfect way to store information**.
 Just as a piece of paper slowly degrades as you write and erase on it, the same fate dooms hard drives, solid-state drives, and every other form of data storage known to man.
 Even when static, data suffers from gradual deterioration.
-There's a technical term for this, it's called `bit rot`
+There's a technical term for this, it's called `bit rot`.

 **We are in a constant race against our technology**.
 Data loss isn't a rare, once-in-a-lifetime, event.
 We have whole technologies, like RAID, designed to soften the impact of the inevitable and make data recovery more feasible.
 For network engineers, the thought of a hard drive crashing isn't even a question, it's a certainty.
 And god bless these network engineers because without their constant maintenance so much of the modern world would be lost and there'd be a severe lack of *information* in the information age.